Trusted by 100,000+ Families

 3. Encouraging Better Sleep

-Lastly, deep pressure therapy can contribute to better sleep for kids with autism.
+Lastly, it can contribute to better sleep for kids with autism.
 Many children with autism struggle with sleep issues, such as difficulty falling asleep, staying asleep, or waking up too early.
 These challenges can lead to fatigue, irritability, and difficulty concentrating during the day.

 A young woman with autism is asleep under a weighted blanket which is a tool for deep pressure therapy.